NON-STATE ACTORS IN EDUCATION

 1. Terminology

-The Education Law (2016) regulates the education provision in the Cayman Islands from pre-primary level to tertiary education for ‘independent schools,’ ‘assisted schools,’ and ‘government school’.
-The 2016 Education Law defines an ‘independent school’ as a ‘funded school managed from resources other than the Government’, and an ‘assisted school’ is referred to as a partly funded school but not managed by the Government.
+The 2016 Education Law regulates education provision in the Cayman Islands from pre-primary to tertiary education for ‘independent schools,’ ‘assisted schools,’ and ‘government schools’.
+An ‘independent school’ is defined as a ‘funded school managed from resources other than the Government’, while an ‘assisted school’ is defined as a 'partly funded school but not managed by the Government'.

 1. Typology of provision